Photo Tip: Do-it-yourself Backyard Nesthole ___ 12/2007

 I left for Alaska on May 13th, so I only photographed the Chestnut-backed’s twice, probably four hours total.
 I only used high-speed sync for flash.
 When I returned home the chicks had fledged.
 In any case, I love this concept: low-cost, high-yield photography that keeps the gas-guzzler parked, with time spent on a challenging subject.

 Update, 3/3/2013.
 The last few years I’ve always had at least three species nesting in three or four home-made alder houses, including Chestnut-backed and Black-capped Chickadees, Bewick Wrens and Red-brested Nuthatch.
-I needed a blind to photograph the Wrens, but the Nuthatches are so tame I can stand a few feet from their house and they continue to fly in and out.
+I needed a blind to photograph the Wrens, but the Nuthatches are so tame I could stand a few feet from their house and they continue to fly in and out.
 I’ve generally given up on flash; I find to too un-natural.
 If I need extra light I bounce sunlight in with reflectors, and shoot with high ISO’s.

 Gary